 Copper wire is a popular form of recyclable copper, but it can be challenging to strip the insulation.
 You should never burn off the insulation as it can cause pollution and mark the copper.

-Like all copper, recycling copper wire requires finding a recycling facility that accepts the material. make sure to review the list of materials that can and cannot be donated.
+Like all copper, recycling copper wire requires finding a recycling facility that accepts the material.
+Make sure to review the list of materials that can and cannot be recycled.

-We offer four locations within the Chicago area for recycling scrap metals which can be dropped off or picked up no matter the load size for both consumers, businesses, and construction sites.
+We offer three retail locations (Aurora, Ford Height, Joliet) within the Chicago area for recycling scrap metals which can be dropped off or we can picked up and bring to all four of our locations.
+No matter the load size for both consumers, businesses, and construction sites.

 We accept tubing, electric motors, radiators, transformers, ballasts, and more.
 Both insulated and stripped copper wire are also accepted.